 likes mountain biking, and if she comes back to race in a Sea Otter Classic MTB competition–or if she has a little sister who wants to be part of SOC’s Little Bellas day camp–of course, different attire is in order.

-But when she hopped on my bike while waiting for the Monterey Airbus in December 2011, she certainly wasn’t in typical mountain biking clothes–instead, this biker was looking tres chic!
+But when she hopped on my bike while waiting for the Monterey Airbus, she certainly wasn’t in typical mountain biking clothes–instead, this biker was looking tres chic!